Santos and Dynamos battle for a place in the Premier League

 180 minutes is all that separates either Flamingo Santos or Motlakase Power Dynamos from a place in next season’s Premier League.

-The clubs meet this Saturday for the first instalment of a two-legged play-off tie to decide who gains promotion to the country’s elite division.
+The clubs meet this Saturday for the first installment of a two-legged play-off tie to decide who gains promotion to the country’s elite division.
+Online casino players in Canada are already fans of NetEnt.
+With branded games and mighty progressive slots, the brand has become a fan favorite in Canada.
+The good thing is that Gonzo’s Quest VR is coming to Canada!

 Both teams qualified for the make-or-break double header by virtue of their second-placed finishes in their respective leagues.